weyoss/redis-smq/docs/api/producer.md

 ### Producer.prototype.isTest

-Whether or not the consumer is running in the test environment (when running tests).
+Whether or not the producer is running in the test environment (when running tests).

 ## Methods